SHASWATSINGH3101/GUARDIAN-EYE.AI/README.md

   FROM_PHONE_NUMBER
   TO_PHONE_NUMBER
   ```
-Update your configuration file (e.g., in app/config.py) with your personal credentials:
+Update your  `app/config.py` with your personal credentials:

 ```python
 TWILIO_ACCOUNT_SID = "your_account_sid_here"